Gaza–Israel conflict: May 2019

 On 3 May, two Israeli soldiers were injured by a Palestinian Islamic Jihad sniper from in the Gaza Strip during the weekly protests at the Gaza–Israel border.
-In response, the Israeli Air Force carried out an airstrike, killing four Palestinians.
+In response, the Israeli Air Force carried out an air strike, killing four Palestinians.
 In addition, two other Palestinians were killed and 60 wounded, 36 of them by Israeli gunfire.

 Following this, Gazan militants launched hundreds of rockets at Israel.
 In response, the Israeli Air Force struck numerous targets within the Gaza Strip.
 In addition, Israel increased its troop presence near the Gaza–Israel border.

 November 2019

 The 2019 Gaza–Israel clashes code-named by Israel as Operation Black Belt, took place in November 2019, between the Israel Defense Forces (IDF) and Palestinian Islamic Jihad (PIJ) following the targeted killing of senior PIJ commander Baha Abu al-Ata in Gaza, and the attempted killing of senior PIJ commander Akram al-Ajouri in Damascus, Syria by the IDF.
 PIJ responded with rocket fire into Israel, including long-range rockets fired towards Tel Aviv, leading to several civilians being wounded.
-In response to the rocket fire, Israel carried out airstrikes and artillery shelling in the Gaza Strip, killing and wounding several militants as well as civilians.
-A ceasefire went into effect after 48 hours of clashes,though it was breached by some Palestinian militants.
+In response to the rocket fire, Israel carried out air strikes and artillery shelling in the Gaza Strip, killing and wounding several militants as well as civilians.
+A ceasefire went into effect after 48 hours of clashes, though it was breached by some Palestinian militants.